Mardekaar/RefindPlus/README-Dev.md

 ## Overview

-RefindPlus builds on _`rEFInd`_ to extend its functionality with enhancements and fixes that include several Apple Mac and UEFI-PC related items that may be of interest to anyone requiring a capable and flexible boot manager.
+RefindPlus builds on _`rEFInd`_ to extend its functionality with enhancements and fixes that include several Apple Mac and UEFI-PC related items that may be of interest to anyone requiring a capable boot manager.

 RefindPlus is particularly useful for those with additional configuration needs or that require advanced or otherwise non-typical options for running operating systems and uEFI utilities on Mac and PC.

 Some features:
 - Maintains feature and configuration parity with `Upstream v0.14.2` base.
+- Provides options to flag faulty RAM regions as unusable to extend useful life.
 - Provides protection against damage to vulnerable Mac nvRAM by UEFI Windows boot.
 - Provides mitigation against boot failures and related issues on T2/TPM chipped units.
+- Emulates UEFI 2.x on EFI 1.x units to permit running UEFI 2.x utilities on such units.
 - Provides Pre-Boot Configuration Screen on units running GPUs without native EFI on Macs.
-- Emulates UEFI 2.x on EFI 1.x units to permit running UEFI 2.x utilities on such units.
 - Extensive memory management improvements with associated speed and stability gains.
 - Provides improved text display support for languages that require unicode text.
 - Identifies and automatically handles `Ventoy` instances if present.